metno/weatherapi-docs/doc/StatusCodes.md

 it can also mean that you have been denied service because of failure to identify yourself in the User-Agent header.

-**404**: If the request is OK as such, but the product handler does not have any data to offer, you will normally receive a "404" code.
+**404 Not Found**: If the request is OK as such, but the product handler does not have any data to offer, you will normally receive a "404" code.
 However, these are cases where empty response data (ie. an XML document with no real content) do make sense.
 In these cases, it can be impossible for the API to see if the input data it gets from the weather models is empty because of an error, or because it really should be empty.

+**405 Method Not Allowed**: You are probable sending POST requests, which is not allowed.
+We have only ever supported GET (and by implication, HEAD) requests as per the [documentation](doc/usage), and POST should have been disabled automatically.
+When we discovered that 1 % of the traffic was using POST successfully, it was disabled as a security precaution.

 **422 Unprocessable Entity**: The 422 status code might be returned when the request is syntactically correct, but the semantics of the specified url